Ein Heldenleben: Instrumentation

 The work is scored for a large orchestra consisting of piccolo, three flutes, three oboes, cor anglais (doubling fourth oboe), E♭ clarinet, two soprano clarinets, bass clarinet, three bassoons, contrabassoon, eight horns in F, E and E♭, three trumpets in B♭ (briefly used offstage) and two trumpets in E♭, three trombones, tenor tuba in B♭, tuba, timpani, bass drum, two snare drums, cymbals, tenor drum, tam-tam, triangle, two harps, and strings, including an extensive solo violin part.

-In one section, the second violins are called on to play a G-flat or F-sharp which is a semitone below the normal range of the instrument, and which can only be accomplished by temporarily retuning their lowest string.
+In one section, the second violins are called on to play a G♭ or F♯ which is a semitone below the normal range of the instrument, and which can only be accomplished by temporarily retuning their lowest string.

 Dedication and performances

 Strauss dedicated the piece to the 27-year-old Willem Mengelberg and the Concertgebouw Orchestra.
 However, it was premiered by the Frankfurter Opern- und Museumsorchester on March 3, 1899 in Frankfurt, with the composer conducting.
 The first American performance was a year later, performed by the Chicago Symphony, conducted by Theodore Thomas.
 The work did not reach England until December 6th 1902, when the composer conducted Henry Wood's Queen's Hall Orchestra.

 Béla Bartók wrote a piano reduction of the piece in 1902, performing it on January 23, 1903, in Vienna.
 The conductor Joolz Gale was more recently given permission to arrange the work for chamber orchestra, which was commissioned and premiered by ensemble mini on October 16, 2014, in Berlin.